kipe-io/kipes-sdk/README.md

     ...

 Once you restart the stage service the topics will be recreated and the input records get processed again.
 Note: the <STAGENAME> parameter is a regexp, actually.

+### 6) Setup, run and verify the IEXCloud Connector

+- make sure you have access to iexcloud.io api
+- copy `connector.iexcloud/*.example.properties` to files without that `example` and fill with your settings
+- make sure the sourcedata stage topics are available (at least the topic referenced in your `iexcloudconnector.properties`)
+- run the connector:

+    $ connect-standalone.sh standalone.confluent.properties iexcloudconnector.properties

+- check that new records arrive at the referenced topic